To be completely honest, at the time, the main reason I used the word “flexibility” in their titles had mostly to do with marketing.

 If you do have adequate flexibility but can’t perform a certain movement, this is a mobility restriction due to a lack of strength and/or coordination of the muscles contributing to the desired movement.

-Restoration and improvement of mobility via building muscular strength and neuromuscular coordination is the focus of my upcoming Hip Control course (and all of the Control series).
+Restoration and improvement of mobility via building muscular strength and neuromuscular coordination is the focus of the Hip Control course (and all of the Control series).

 The last thing I’ll say on flexibility and mobility is this and it’s important: